remix-run/remix/decisions/0010-splitting-up-client-and-server-code-in-vite.md

 #### Typesafety

-Since Remix now throws when `.server` imports remain in the built client code, there are no remaining runtime errors to catch with typechecking for module-level separation.
+Since Remix now throws when `.server` imports remain in the built client code, there are no remaining runtime errors to catch with typechecking for module-level separation (Goal 3 ✅).
 For expression-level separation, `vite-env-only` provides optional types (`<T>(_: T) => T | undefined`) which lets TypeScript prevent any runtime errors.

 #### Performance

-Checking for `.server` modules only requires checking the module's path and does not require AST parsing or transformations, so it's extremely fast.
+Checking for `.server` modules only requires checking the module's path and does not require AST parsing or transformations, so it's extremely fast (Goal 4 ✅).
 `vite-env-only` does require AST parsing and transformations so it will always be slower than `.server` modules.

 [^1]: Vite provides a lower-level module graph API, but the module graph is not guaranteed to be complete as it is only populated as modules are requested.